 (5) Statutes, by-laws and regulations apply to and are binding on all academic and other staff, employees and students of the University.

-[Section 21 amended by No. 8 of 2005 s.
+[Section 21 amended: No. 8 of 2005 s.
 48.]

 Part 5 — Property

 22. Management of property

 Subject to this Act, the Board of Directors, in the name of and on behalf of the University, has the control and management of all real and personal property at any time vested in or owned by the University, and may set out roads, streets, and open spaces, and erect and maintain buildings upon and otherwise improve any such land or other property as it thinks fit, and may apply any trust funds of the University to any such purposes.